Things you should know:

 STDs, or sexually transmitted diseases, are passed from person to person through unprotected sex (sex without a condom) with an infected partner.
 They are caused by viruses or bacteria and include syphilis, gonorrhea, Chlamydia, genital warts, herpes, HIV/AIDS, and others.

-How Do I Know if I Have an STD?
+I Have an STD?

 Anyone can get an STD.
 Many STDs have no symptoms, so you may not know you have one.
 And you can’t always tell if your partner has one, either.
 A common sign for some STDs is a sore or rash on the sex organs that may drip.
 But again, many STDs have no outward signs.

-How Do I Know if I am At-Risk for an STD?
+I am At-Risk for an STD?

 You are at risk for an STD if: